-APPEALS PROCEDURES
+REVIEW AND APPEALS PROCEDURES

-Students have the right to request a review or to appeal results of assessment tasks, unit grades/scores and/ or course scores.
+Students are able to seek a review or appeal on schoolbased assessment including assessment item marks, grades or penalties, the unit grade, the unit score, or course score.'
 The appeals process at Daramalan College is conducted in accordance with the Appeals Procedures outlined in the ACTBSSS Policy and Procedures Manual.